What is Cash Consideration?

 Limitations of Cash Consideration

-Although cash consideration is more preferred than other forms of consideration, it will result in the loss of earning power on the money due to taxation.
+Although cash consideration is preferred over other forms of consideration, it will result in the loss of earning power on the money due to taxation.
 The sale of shares of the target company is a taxable event.
 The target’s shareholders will need to pay a tax percentage on the amount of money received from the sale of their holding.

 Alternatives to Cash Consideration